ScrimG59/Pathfinder/README.md

 # PathfindingVisualizer

-A simple web written in TypeScript (Angular) which visualizes popular pathfinding algorithms.
+A simple web app written in TypeScript (Angular) which visualizes popular pathfinding algorithms.